Raw beets, really?

 - 2 Tbsp sliced fresh mint leaves

-2 In a small bowl, whisk together the paprika, cumin, cinnamon, salt, and cayenne.
+2 Make the dressing: In a small bowl, whisk together the paprika, cumin, cinnamon, salt, and cayenne.
 Then add the lemon juice and honey and whisk until smooth.

-3 Drizzle over the the carrots and beets, then gently fold until the carrots and beets are lightly coated.
+3 Dress the carrots and beets, let sit for an hour: Drizzle over the the carrots and beets, then gently fold until the carrots and beets are lightly coated.
 Let sit for an hour before serving, either chilled or at room temperature, for the dressing to seep into the carrots and beets.

-4 Right before serving, stir in a couple tablespoons of sliced fresh mint leaves.
+4 Stir in sliced mint before serving: Right before serving, stir in a couple tablespoons of sliced fresh mint leaves.
 Garnish with fresh mint.